|

 Errors in polar alignment or in the RA tracking of the telescope drive can cause the

-exposure.
+several minutes.
 If these errors go uncorrected the result is a blurred image and star

 trails.